Genes and Marketing

 Most genetic tests are currently only available through specialist genetic testing services in the NHS, where they are mainly used to diagnose genetic disorders or identify people whose children might inherit such disorders.
 However, a number of companies are already looking at ways of expanding the market for genetic tests by selling them on the internet, in high street stores, through private GPs or via alternative healthcare providers.

-Genetic tests are not regulated there is no independent assessment of the claims made by commercial companies.
+Genetic tests are not currently regulated in Britain or Europe: there is no independent assessment of the claims made by commercial companies.
 This means that people could easily be misled about their health.

 Genetic testing services require customers to provide a sample of their DNA (usually using a simple mouth swab) which is then sent to a laboratory.
 The laboratory will look for rare mutations or common variations in the person's genetic make-up.
 Customers may then receive any or all of the following: